 It took Fosch a few months and about a dozen other rituals before he had purged the clan entirely from that cursed plague.
-It had come to be known that those who escaped the plague awoke in the morning exhausted and with three strange scars – which was true – or swore that an angel with huge feathery wings came at night to their windows and stared at them until they had been cured – which Fosch knew wasn’t.
+It had come to be known that those who escaped the plague awoke in the morning exhausted and with three strange scars – which was true – or swore that an angel with huge feathery wings came at night to their windows and stared at them until they had been cured – which Fosch knew was not.

-Only three members had died, and those only because they had been too stubborn, or afraid to report the symptoms, making it too late to save them.
+Only three members had died, and only because they had been too stubborn, or afraid to report the symptoms, making it too late to save them.
 Still, Fosch had tried, had to perform the mercy kills himself.

-Fosch had kept the stones for an entire year after he’d done the last ritual before returning them to Oberon.
+Fosch kept the stones for an entire year after he’d done the last ritual before returning them to Oberon.
 Though he had no doubt the plague was over, if any of the members exhibited any signs of the plague, Oberon would return the binding stones to Fosch without any further demands.

-“What does completion of the bargain entails?”
+“What does completion of the bargain entail?”
 Fosch asked Oberon, standing on the same spot where he had met him once two years past.
 The sky was still that vivid blue, the trees still lush and full, whispering rustling breezes behind them like the soothing caress of a beloved.
 The ground was as green as it could possibly be, full of crawling insects and unseen miniature life.

 “Completion of the bargain . . . perhaps an offspring would be a fitting price.”
 Oberon mused, and Fosch’s stomach contents curdled.
 “A Dhiultadh, one strong enough to power the binding stones and still live to tell.
 It makes me wonder, what an offspring of yours and a Seelie would create.”

-So he tried the truth, knowing Oberon had already made his mind and there was nothing he could do about it.
+So he tried the truth, knowing Oberon had already made up his mind and there was nothing he could do about it.

-“No Seelie would accept a coupling with a Dhiultadh, much less an unseelie Dhiultadh.”
+“No Seelie would accept a coupling with a Dhiultadh, much less an Unseelie Dhiultadh.”
 Fosch pointed out reasonably.